vkopsachilis/WoDSpatialClassRecommender/DatasetCollection/README.md

 - GeoRSS
 - OrdnanceSurvey

+The SPARQL queries for retrieving instances location for classes for each ontology listed in GetClassGeometries.java

 The following files summarize the output of the DatasetCollection step:
 - ListOfParsedDatasets.csv --> A list of all datasets (SPARQL Endpoints) that were discovered.
 The status column gives additional information such as server error, spatial (use of geo-ontologies), no spatial (no use of geo-ontologies)
 - ListOfParsedSpatialDatasets.csv --> A list of LD datasets that contain spatial entities